csci-182/fall2022/pages/syllabus.md

 ### Project Grading
 Projects are each worth 30 points, and a rubric will be published to communicate how you will be evaluated.
 The second project will be broken up into a series of deliverables that will be due throughout the second half of the semester.
+* Same late / resubmission policy as homework (see above).

 ### Regrading Policy
 I have been known to make the occasional grading error.
 If you have any grading questions/concerns, please email me within a week to resolve the issue.